RaveJS/rave/docs/developing.md

 development machine.
 However, this mode is totally unacceptable in production.
 Eventually, you must build your app.

-Switching to *built mode* is just a single command (TBD: Summer 2014).
+Switching to *built mode* is just a single command (TBD: Fall 2014).
 Virtually all of the run-time computation that was happening in the browser is pre-computed during the build process.
 Your app is leaner, faster, and closer to what will be deployed to production.